ethereum/go-ethereum/content/docs/fundamentals/peer-to-peer.md

 ---
 title: Connecting To The Network
-sort_key: B
+description: Guide to connecting Geth to a peer-to-peer network
 ---

 The default behaviour for Geth is to connect to Ethereum Mainnet.
-However, Geth can also connect to public testnets, [private networks](/docs/getting-started/private-net) and [local testnets](/docs/getting-started/dev-mode).
+However, Geth can also connect to public testnets, [private networks](/content/docs/developers/geth-developer/Private-Network.md) and [local testnets](/docs/getting-started/dev-mode).
 Command line flags are provided for connecting to the popular public testnets:

 - `--ropsten`, Ropsten proof-of-work test network
 - `--rinkeby`, Rinkeby proof-of-authority test network